purescript-contrib/setup-purescript/README.md

 # Setup PureScript Action

 A GitHub Action which sets up a PureScript toolchain for CI.
-Contains the following tools:
+Contains the following tools by default:

 - The [PureScript compiler](https://github.com/purescript/purescript)
 - The [Spago package manager and build tool](https://github.com/purescript/spago)

+You can also optionally include the following tools:

 - The [Zephyr dead code elimination tool](https://github.com/coot/zephyr)
 - The [Purty source code formatter](https://gitlab.com/joneshf/purty)